 Chris Evans’ Sample Weekly Workout Routine

 Below, we’ll show you what workout looked like for Chris Evans.
 It’s brutal and would actually put a lot of people into a sweat just reading the posts that are circulating on social media like Facebook and Twitter.

 What stood out for me with this workout is that there is a serious focus on compound lifts and plenty of exercises that took advantage of bodyweight.

-An example of such workout would be deadlifts and squats, which target your legs and core muscles at the same time.
+An example of such a workout would be deadlifts and squats, which target your legs and core muscles at the same time.

 Here’s what Chris’ training looked like on a weekly basis: